Apprenticeship funding and costs

 Can’t afford to take on an apprentice?

-For those that would like to recruit an apprentice but can’t afford the costs involved, an Apprenticeship Training Agency (ATA) will hire an apprentice for you, place them with you and take care of payroll and tax.
+For those that would like to recruit an apprentice but can’t afford the costs involved, a flexi-job apprenticeship agency will hire an apprentice for you, place them with you and take care of payroll and tax.
 Learn more here >

 Learn more about hiring an apprentice